-Premises Liability Attorney in Elgin, Illinois
+Premises Liability

 Accidents Can Happen on Anyone's Property

 In Illinois, the law requires every property owner to keep their property reasonably safe from dangerous conditions for guests and visitors.
 This includes private homes, as well as places of business.
 Guests may encounter many types of dangers, from slippery floors to falling items from a shelf to rickety railings.
-If the property owner knew of the condition, or should have known and did not warn their guests or repaired the condition, they could be liable for a premises liability claim.
+If the property owner knew of the condition or should have known and did not warn their guests or repair the condition, they could be liable for a premises liability claim.

-If you were injured on someone else’s property, talk to an experienced premises liability lawyer right away to find out what legal rights you have available.
-At James P. Leahy Attorney At Law, I have been helping injured clients for over 35 years.
+If you were injured on someone else's property, talk to an experienced premises liability lawyer right away to find out what legal rights you have available.
+At James P. Leahy, Attorney At Law, I have been helping injured clients for over 35 years.
 I am happy to speak with you during a free consultation to examine your case and explore your legal options.
 I offer personalized service and will take the time to listen to your concerns.

 Put Experience in Your Corner